I Don't Play with My Kids (and That's Okay) - Baby Chick

 The Bottom Line

 Of course, if you are the mom who enjoys getting down on the floor and playing LEGOS or Barbies with your kiddos, by all means, do your thing (and God bless you for it!).
-Psychologists suggest that there are types of play adults can have with kids that are good for them (like sports and board games).5 In my opinion, stressing out or feeling a bunch of guilt for not playing with your kids should be banished from the Book of Motherhood.
-Whether you’re like me, a non-player, or whether you are a pretend play loving mama, whatever you do, it should be a joy and not a duty.
+Psychologists suggest that there are types of play adults can have with kids that are good for them (like sports and board games).4 I think stressing out or feeling guilty for not playing with your kids should be banished from the Book of Motherhood.
+Whether you’re like me, a non-player, or whether you are a pretend play-loving mama, whatever you do, it should be a joy and not a duty.